 This doesn’t have to be laborious when you go back to the ﬁrst principles of building and leading culturally diverse teams.
 Establishing trust and friendship so that diﬀering views can be expressed freely is essential and when paired with a mutual commitment to listen well, to pause and pray – listening for the Holy Spirit’s counsel when differences persist – it makes a huge diﬀerence.

 We also face cultural assumptions about how leaders are chosen.
 Within Global Disciples we say, “select well, serve well.”
 When hiring or promoting staﬀ, we explore their buy-in with our vision, mission, and core values.
 Without that, there’s no need to go further.

-In senior level roles, a monthly report and call, with other conversations as needed, is our pattern.
-Most of our cross-cultural team members are self-starters, passionate about what they do – so they don’t need constant communication to stay focused.
+In senior-level roles, a monthly report and call, with other conversations as needed, is our pattern.
+Most of our cross-cultural team members are self-starters, and passionate about what they do – so they don’t need constant communication to stay focused.
 But we all find it important to clearly know what we are accountable for and by what metrics our performance will be measured.

 – Galen Burholder, President/CEO of Global Disciples